-Only those pollutant reduction credits established by a water quality trading plan approved by the Department may be used by the permittee to demonstrate compliance with the WQBELs identified in this subsection.
-If the permittee wishes to use pollutant reduction credits not identified in an approved water quality trading plan, the permittee must amend the plan or develop a new plan and obtain Department approval of the amended or new plan prior to use of the new pollutant reduction credits.
-Prior to Department approval, the amended or new water quality trading plan will be subject to notice and opportunity for public comment and the permit may be modified to reflect the change.
+Only those pollutant reduction credits established by a water quality trading plan approved by the department may be used by the permittee to demonstrate compliance with the WQBELs identified in this subsection.
+If the permittee wishes to use pollutant reduction credits not identified in an approved water quality trading plan, the permittee shall amend the plan or develop a new plan and obtain department approval of the amended or new plan prior to use of the new pollutant reduction credits.
+Prior to department approval, the amended or new water quality trading plan will be subject to notice and opportunity for public comment.
+Any change in the number of available credits requires a permit modification.